The Principle of Beneficence in Applied Ethics

-- Pellegrino, Edmund, and David Thomasma, 1988, For the Patient’s Good: The Restoration of Beneficence in Health Care, New York: Oxford University Press.
+- –––, 1988, For the Patient’s Good: The Restoration of Beneficence in Health Care, New York: Oxford University Press.

-- Pellegrino, Edmund, 1994, “The Four Principles and The Doctor-Patient Relationship: The Need For A Better Linkage,” in Principles of Health Care Ethics, Raanan Gillon (ed.), London: John Wiley & Sons.
+- Pellegrino, Edmund, 1994, “The Four Principles and The Doctor-Patient Relationship: The Need For A Better Linkage.”
+In Principles of Health Care Ethics, R. Gillon (ed.), 1st ed.
+London: John Wiley & Sons.